 A lot of people have been quoting Romans 8:28 lately.
-In the midst of the COVID-19 pandemic, we’ve all been looking for some “good.”
+With big problems looming in our country and around the world, we’ve all been looking for some “good.”
 We want to believe that no matter how things look right now, everything is going to work out in the end.

 Disappointments, grief, difficulty, trials, and strife fill this life.
 These things have touched each of us.
 It is the human experience.
 But in the midst of suffering, we cling to a promise found in Paul’s letter to the believers in Rome:

 “For we know that in all things God works for the good of those who love Him, who have been called according to His purpose.”
 Romans 8:28, NIV

 Christians find comfort, encouragement, and hope in these words.
 And rightly so.
 Unfortunately, many of us have misapplied this well-known verse.
 Our understanding is shortsighted.
 We slap God’s promise on the current and temporal, expecting our physical circumstances to soon look “good” – better even than when things went awry.